-On the back end, that sales rep will receive a notification, with information on the lead, their activity, and a timeline in which to follow up.
-If the lead does not take action within a certain time frame, an automated, personalized email on behalf of the sales rep will be sent to the lead.
+On the back end, that sales rep will receive a notification containing information on the lead, their activity, and a follow-up timeline.
+If the lead does not take action within a certain time frame, an automated, personalized email will be sent to the lead on behalf of the sales rep.

 This is an example of the path Zion can build to convert leads, both on the customer-facing end and on the back-end between sales and marketing.

-Calculating your lead conversion rate is simple: Take your total number of conversions, divide that by your total number of leads and then multiply by 100.
+Calculating your lead conversion rate is simple: Take your total number of conversions, divide that by your total number of leads, and multiply by 100.
 That final number is your LCR.